Skip to content

 4. One or more members within the board of the company have responsibility for sustainability?

-0 - Mr. Nihal Vijaya Devadas Kaviratne CBE, Chair, Corporate Responsibility & Sustainability Committee.
+Mr. Nihal Vijaya Devadas Kaviratne CBE is the chair of the company's Corporate Responsibility and Sustainability Committee (CRSC).

 • N